Related Links

 Introduction

 Crown gall is a plant disease caused by the bacterium Agrobacterium tumefaciens.
 Crown gall affects a large variety of broad-leaved (dicotyledonous) plants, including tomato, apple, pear, cherry, almond, raspberry, and rose plants.
 It is characterized by the development of galls—large, tumor-like swellings—on the plant.
 Typically (but not always), the galls appear on the crown of the plant, just about the soil level.
-(Deacon, Roberson and Isbister, date unknown) Figure 1, below, shows photographs of crown galls on a raspberry root and an apple branch.
+(Deacon, Roberson and Isbister, date unknown) Figure 1, shows photographs of crown galls on a raspberry root and an apple branch.

 Figure 1.
 Examples of crown galls: crown gall on a raspberry root (left) and crown galls on an apple branch (right) (Ellis, date unknown).